adobe/spectrum-web-components/packages/number-field/README.md

 ## Description

-`<sp-number-field>`s are used for numeric inputs.
-Upon interaction, the input value incrementally increases or decreases.
+`<sp-number-field>` elements are used for numeric inputs.
+Upon interaction via the <kbd>ArrowUp</kbd> or <kbd>ArrowDown</kbd> keys, the scroll wheel, or the stepper UI, when not hidden by the `hide-stepper` attribute, the input value incrementally increases or decreases by the value of the `step` attribute.
+The <kbd>shift</kbd> key can be used to apply steps at 10 time (or the value of the `step-modifier` attribute times) their normal rate.

 ### Usage